Get 80% off your plan for your first 3 months*

 Service businesses often start with minimal investment:

-• a laptop and internet connection
+• A laptop and internet connection.

-• a few software subscriptions
+• A few software subscriptions.

-• skills you already have
+• Skills you already have.

 Retail businesses require more upfront capital but can manage risk through:

-• soft launches with limited inventory
+• Soft launches with limited inventory.

-• scaling up only after proving demand
+• Scaling up only after proving demand.

-Sources of extra cash
+Sources of funding

-• Friends and family: may lend money or invest as equity partners
+• Friends and family: may lend money or invest as equity partners.

-• Angel investors: industry contacts who believe in your idea and want a stake
+• Angel investors: industry contacts who believe in your idea and want a stake in your business.

-• Crowdfunding: works best for products with strong public interest and marketing reach
+• Crowdfunding: works best for products with strong public interest and marketing reach.

-How to set up an online shop, office or app
+How to set up an online shop, office, or app

 Creating an online shop

-You have two main options for selling products online:
+You have two main options for selling products online: marketplaces and your own store.
+Each has distinct advantages.

 Setting up payment processing

 Payment processing enables customers to pay you securely online.
-You'll need a payment gateway to accept credit cards, debit cards, and digital wallets.
+In South Africa, you'll want a processor that supports local payment methods and settles in rands.

-Popular options include:
+Popular options for South African businesses include:

 Setting up an online office